All federal grants and loan disbursement paused by White House

 “Congress approved these investments and they are not optional; they are the law,” the New York Democrat said in a statement Monday night.
 “These grants help people in red states and blue states, support families, help parents raise kids, and lead to stronger communities.”

-Schumer added that the action jeapordizes “billions upon billions of community grants and financial support that help millions of people across the country.”
+Schumer added that the action jeopardizes “billions upon billions of community grants and financial support that help millions of people across the country.”

 “It will mean missed payrolls and rent payments and everything in between: chaos for everything from universities to non-profit charities,” he said.